pinnaculum/galacteek/README.rst

 toolbar and restart the application afterwards.
 If using a custom daemon, you should enable pubsub or some features won't be available.

+- Decentralized Identifiers (DID) support with IPID_ (support for other DID methods is planned)
 - Browsing sessions with automatic pinning (pins every page you browse)
 - File manager with drag-and-drop support
 - Search content with the ipfs-search_ search engine